As a part of a weekend break, I visited Hartsholme Country Park In Lincolnshire with my mum.

 In the past couple of weeks, I had the fortune of joining my mum on a long weekend visit to see her friends who live in Dorset, on the South coast of England.
 With me slightly unprepared for the lengthy coach journey, we boarded a coach setting off at 9 o’clock in the morning but did not reach Poole until around 5 o’clock in the early evening.

 However, when we did it was very worth the while, we were greeted at the coach station by my mother’s friends, who then drove us to their extended Bungalow style home.
 Upon arrival, we were given a house tour, before unpacking and settling down for dinner.
-We were also introduced to their two cats Billy and Mila, who were brought from Brazil (and who also refused to sit still for a picture so I have no evidence of them.)
+We were also introduced to their two cats Billy and Mila, who were brought from Brazil.

 Fun-filled second day